 Sometimes parents forget about relationship.
-They see something that needs to be done and yell out commands to the kids to do it.
+They see something that needs to be done and yell out commands to the kids to do jump into action.
 Dad walks into the kitchen and sees the trash overflowing and barks, “Jimmy!”
 It’s not enough to see the need and tell someone to respond to it.
 That approach doesn’t demonstrate value for the child.
 Parenting isn’t just about getting tasks done; it’s about equipping kids with skills, and that’s done through relationship.

 If Dad were to take a moment and look for his son, he might find that he is having a meaningful dialogue with his older sister.
 The instruction might best be postponed a few minutes.

 On another occasion when Dad wants to give an instruction to Jimmy he might find him at the computer and take an interest in the game his son is playing before giving direction.

 Firmness doesn’t have to be cold and distant.
 Eye contact, gentle words, and having extra time can add a personal touch to parenting that helps children feel valued.
 Putting your hand on your son’s shoulder, calling your daughter close to give an instruction, addressing a child by name, and speaking softly are all ways to show children that they’re loved.